-There is almost no aspect of our personal and professional lives that does not rely on cloud computing.
+There is almost no aspect of our personal and professional lives that cloud computing doesn’t touch.

-In our personal lives, we have at least one streaming service – Netflix, Disney+, Spotify and the list can go on for quite a bit, therefore you are in the cloud.
-And if you among the rare who doesn’t shell out $10 – $18 monthly for a subscription to one of these businesses, but have photos and music on your phone that can also be accessed from a tablet or laptop, you too are in the cloud.
-At work, this might have appeared less apparent because how we interact with the cloud may not even when we can access files that don’t sit on our computer hardware, think the use of SharePoint, and now widely used OneDrive.
-The fact that you and a colleague can work on the same document (in some cases simultaneously) is possible because the document is stored in a cloud.
+At work, this might have been less apparent due to how we interact with the cloud – when we can access files that don’t sit on our computer hardware, the use of SharePoint, and OneDrive.
+The fact that you and a colleague can work on the same document (in some cases simultaneously) is possible because the document is stored in the cloud.

 Wikipedia defines cloud computing as ‘the on-demand availability of computer system resources, especially data storage (cloud storage) and computing power, without direct active management by the user.’
 The most basic description of the cloud is “all of the things you access remotely over the internet”.

 “By 2022, 75% of businesses that implementation work from home during the pandemic will maintain that option for employees”, says Ed Anderson, VP Analyst at Gartner.
 His statement is echoed by many business leaders and gurus – the pandemic revealed and speed up a trend that was already on its way, employees working from home some days of the week.
 The cloud is the most essential tool needed for remote work.
 Whether your business has an IT person/department or not it is important to understand the cloud and what it means for your business – here are three considerations.

 1. What kind of cloud do you have?
 Yes, there are choices

 Public cloud is services offered over the public internet and are available to anyone who wants to purchase the services.